 Stop Loss Orders

-As you can probably tell by the name, forex traders use this order type if they seek to minimize their losses when the foreign exchange markets move unfavorably.
+Forex traders use this order type to help minimize their losses when the foreign exchange markets move unfavorably.
 If you set a stop-loss at 15% below the price you bought a currency at, you will restrict your losses to 15%.
 Here is a more concrete example where we assume you have opened a long position for GBP/USD at the price of 1.3120.
 By setting the stop loss at 1.3100, the maximum losses you can potentially incur will not exceed 20 pips.

 Good ‘Til Canceled (GTC) Order

-This is a more exotic order type and you have to be more careful with it.
-There is no specific timeframe here as the order stays active until the trader decides to cancel it.
+This is more of an order timeframe than an order type, and you have to be more careful with it.
+A GTC order has no specific timeframe, as the order stays active until the trader decides to cancel it.
 However, the name is somewhat of a misnomer since GTC orders do not usually stay active for an indefinite period.

 Brokers themselves often set them to expire within thirty to ninety days after traders have sent them.
 The practice helps prevent neglected orders from being suddenly executed.
 Let’s say the GBP/USD presently trades at 1.3200 and you set a buy good-til-canceled order at 1.3150.
 If the price reaches 1.3150 before you decide to cancel the order or it expires, the broker will fill it.